zhill/enterprise-docs/content/docs/using/cli_usage/policies/policy_checks.md

 ## Introduction

-Information about the latest available policy gates, triggers and parameters can be retrieved from a running anchore-engine, using the anchore-cli command below:
+Information about the latest available policy gates, triggers and parameters can be retrieved from a running anchore-enterprise, using the anchore-cli command below:

 `# anchore-cli policy describe (--gate <gatename> ( --trigger <triggername))`